Parabeac/parabeac_core/README.md

 ```
 ## Running parabeac_core
 ### Figma
-  In your terminal, change your directory to the root paarabeac_core directory and run:
+  In your terminal, change your directory to the root parabeac_core directory and run:

 ``` bash
  $ pub get